-The Series I Highway Bonds are being sold to the public at a price greater than the principal amount payable at maturity or earlier call date.
-As a result, the Series I Highway Bonds will be considered to be issued with amortizable bond premium (the "Bond Premium").
+Official Statement (the "Premium Bonds"), are being sold to the public at a price greater than the principal amount payable at maturity or earlier call date.
+As a result, the Premium Bonds will be considered to be issued with amortizable bond premium (the "Bond Premium").

-A taxpayer who acquires a book-entry interest in a Series I Highway Bond in the initial public offering will be required to adjust his or her basis in the Series I Highway Bond downward as a result of the amortization of the Bond Premium, pursuant to Section 1016(a)(5) of the Code.
+A taxpayer who acquires a book-entry interest in a Premium Bond in the initial public offering will be required to adjust his or her basis in the Premium Bond downward as a result of the amortization of the Bond Premium, pursuant to Section 1016(a)(5) of the Code.
 The amount of amortizable Bond Premium will be computed on the basis of the taxpayer's yield to maturity with compounding at the end of each accrual period.
 Rules for determining (i) the amount of amortizable Bond Premium and (ii) the amount amortizable in a particular year are set forth in Section 171(b) of the Code.
 No income tax deduction for the amount of amortizable Bond Premium will be allowed pursuant to Section 171(a)(2) of the Code.
-The amortization of Bond Premium may be taken into account as a reduction in the amount of tax-exempt income for purposes of determining other tax consequences of owning the Series I Highway Bonds.
+The amortization of Bond Premium may be taken into account as a reduction in the amount of tax-exempt income for purposes of determining other tax consequences of owning the Premium Bonds.

-PROSPECTIVE PURCHASERS OF A BOOK-ENTRY INTEREST IN THE SERIES I HIGHWAY BONDS SHOULD CONSULT THEIR TAX ADVISORS WITH RESPECT TO THE PRECISE DETERMINATION FOR FEDERAL INCOME TAX PURPOSES OF THE TREATMENT OF BOND PREMIUM UPON SALE OR DISPOSITION OF SERIES I HIGHWAY BONDS AND WITH RESPECT TO THE STATE AND LOCAL TAX CONSEQUENCES OF OWNING AND DISPOSING OF THE SERIES I HIGHWAY BONDS.
+PROSPECTIVE PURCHASERS OF A BOOK-ENTRY INTEREST IN THE PREMIUM BONDS SHOULD CONSULT THEIR TAX ADVISORS WITH RESPECT TO THE PRECISE DETERMINATION FOR FEDERAL INCOME TAX PURPOSES OF THE TREATMENT OF BOND PREMIUM UPON SALE OR DISPOSITION OF SUCH PREMIUM BONDS AND WITH RESPECT TO THE STATE AND LOCAL TAX CONSEQUENCES OF OWNING AND DISPOSING OF THE PREMIUM BONDS.